PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pruning, public Concat outputs, and both ordered runtime boundaries must remain unchanged.

+The correction is now implemented in the 652-line raw owner.
+One `ModelIRGraphIndex` replaces full producer/consumer-map reconstruction in each fixed-point round and is updated differentially through every setter, removal, and adapter insertion.
+The complete candidate plan requires unique producers, strict pre-Transpose/Concat/Mul/post-Transpose/Add order, private internal edges, rank-four source/Concat/Mul metadata, valid broadcast constants, and a complete immutable name set before mutation.

+Mul constants are classified as unchanged scalar/broadcast values, private in-place rotations, or collision-safe clones for shared and public-output ownership.
+Public inputs and variables reject.
+NCHW-to-NHWC QDIM is cloned and remapped for the Concat tensor, Mul output, and rotated Mul constant, including the legacy canonical tensor.
+Adapter-permutation constants are reused only when immutable and safe; otherwise a private collision-safe INT32 constant is planned without overwriting the reserved name.
+Canonical Concat metadata, options, all setters, the removal set, and adapter placement are also planned before commit.
+Compatibility adapters are inserted directly after their Concat producer and therefore precede every legacy consumer.

+All 16 former strict xfails are green.
+Additional coverage proves one graph- index construction for two matches and validates complete ModelIR invariants for legacy/public-output adapters plus ordinary/legacy per-axis quantization.
+The nine former rejections, scalar and shared constants, dynamic signatures, multiple-match count, fixed point, no-match no-prune behavior, options/ provenance, and both ordered production boundaries remain green.
+Removing the obsolete local `add_out_name` assignment reduces pre-existing lowerer Ruff findings from seven to six.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and